-Sofubi (ソフビ) or Sofvi is a portmanteau word used to describe toys made from soft vinyl (sofuto biniru) usually depicting kaiju, mascots and original characters.
+Sofubi (ソフビ) or Sofvi is a portmanteau used to describe toys made from soft vinyl (sofuto biniru) usually depicting kaiju, mascots and original characters.
 The word's meaning has broadened beyond its etymological meaning – referencing the material used, as well as the associated cultural influences and collector scene.

 What sets ‘sofubi toys’ apart from general ‘art’ toys, is the subject matter and manufacturing method used.
 Usually produced in small batches by hand using traditional methods, Sofubi toys draw inspiration from Japanese monsters, folklore and culture.